Qasba Aligarh massacre: Background

-Afghan Refugees influx and the Kalashnikov culture
+Influx of Afghan refugees and the Kalashnikov culture

 During the Soviet–Afghan War in the late 1970s and early 1980s, millions of Afghan refugees had made their way into Pakistan.
-An estimated population of about 6 million refugees were welcomed with open arms into Pakistan as part of General Zia-ul-Haq's Islamization programme.
-These refugees gradually settled in populated urban centers throughout the country, including southern cities of Hyderabad and Karachi.
+An estimated population of about 6 million refugees were welcomed into Pakistan under Islamization programme of General Zia-ul-Haq.
+These refugees gradually settled in populated urban centers throughout the country, including the southern cities of Hyderabad and Karachi.
 Many of the Afghan refugees that made their way into Karachi settled in bastis at the outskirts of the city, which included areas like Sohrab Goth.

-The magnitude of refugees migrating into Pakistan had a huge socio-economic impact on the country's society, promoting wide availability of illegal narcotic drugs like heroin, and automatic firearms like the AK-47 rifles.
-Where Pakistan had previously been drug-free and largely deweaponised, the country soon became flooded with automatic weapons along with the population of drug users shooting up to over a million in the early 1980s which came into sharp conflict with the general populace of Karachi.
+The magnitude of refugees migrating into Pakistan had a huge socio-economic impact on the country's society, promoting wider availability of illegal narcotic drugs like heroin, and automatic firearms, including the AK-47 rifles.
+Where Pakistan had previously been drug-free and largely de-weaponised, the country soon became flooded with automatic weapons along with the rise of drug abuse in the early 1980s.
 The sudden proliferation of firearms has since been dubbed as the "Kalashnikov culture".

 Changing housing market

 This influx of Afghan refugees gave rise to informal Pashtun entrepreneurs who joined in Karachi’s informal housing market.
-Many of the Pashtuns landed jobs as policemen and started investing in real estate while several drug and arms barons also made their way into Karachi's ethnic and political stage as a result of this influx.
+Many of the Pashtuns landed jobs as policemen and started investing in real estate while several drug and arms barons also made their way into Karachi's ethnic and political stage as a result.
 As the Punjabi and Muhajir influence grew weak in Karachi's informal housing market, the Pashtun entrepreneurs imposed greater control over the land.
-They would seize land by force, real estate developers would develop on plots and rent out to tenants who could be evicted at will.
+They started seizing land by force, following which real estate developers would develop plots and rent out to tenants who could be evicted at will.
 Thus coercion and violence became a common modus vivendi of the Afghans.